Mantine Window

 Callbacks

 Use onPositionChange and onSizeChange callbacks to respond to window movements and resize operations.
-These callbacks receive the current position or size as arguments.
+These callbacks receive the current position or size as pixel values.

 import { Window } from '@gfazioli/mantine-window';